harryodell/PfSS/README.md

 When the model stops running, it can be assumed that a stopping criterion has been fulfilled - the user will see which one printed to the command line.

-Two files will then be written out to the same directory in which the code is in:
+Three files will then be written out to the same directory in which the code is in:

 * ```out.txt```: a text file providing a copy of the state of the environment at the end of the simulation
 * ```stored.txt```: a text file listing the stores of the **wolves** having consumed sheep and acquired their stores
+* ```population.png```: image showing the plot of agent and infant populations - if prompted by user

 ## License